Caleb-Biggs/garbage/README.md

 ## About
 This is a garbage collector, written in C.
-This program currently only supports being run in a single-threaded application and currently does not garbage collect automatically.
+This program currently only supports being run in a single-threaded application.
 The main goal of this program is to eventually be used in a programming language I plan to create at some point, so usability by a human programmer is not my top priority, instead it'll be inserted into a program at compile time.

 ## Usage